 It is also possible to pre-set a camera on a tripod, with a studio-type lighting arrangement, to shoot bats coming to night-blooming flowers or ripe fruits or emerging from a beetle hole in bamboo.
 This yields especially nice results if extra flashes are used to show the habitat setting.

 In Kenya, I trained an epauletted bat in the wild.
 Males were guarding street lamp territories for their visual courtship displays.
 However, most could not be approached close enough to permit photos.
 To solve the problem, I found a theater parking lot where cars entered and exited all evening.
 Males there were accustomed to frequent disturbance without harm, so could be more closely approached.
 Nevertheless, perches were obscured by foliage.
-After mapping one bat’s preferred sites, I used a long pole to make him barely nervous enough to move to an alternate site nearby while I gradually clipped twigs to open a portal for photos.
+After mapping one bat’s preferred sites, I used a long pole to make him barely nervous enough to move to an alternate site nearby while I gradually clipped twigs to open a portal through which photos could be shot.
 On completion, we gently disturbed him at all his alternate courting perches, but never where we planned to shoot.
 Within an hour, our bat learned that whenever we approached, he could avoid disturbance only by moving to our prepared location.
 We were careful not to alter his actual courting site.

 Next, I take a few photos to acclimate the bats to photo sounds and the light from firing flashes or my headlamp.
 Finally, I gradually repeat this procedure, advancing just a couple of steps at a time, till I am as close as necessary, often within 10 feet.
 It’s the only way to obtain calm, inquisitive expressions.
 And it also avoids potential harm to the bats.
 Photos of nervous bats are easy to recognize and never of high-quality.